Purchases made through links earn us a small commission, at no extra cost to you.

 As a big animal lover, I am always thrilled when I get to see wildlife on my travels.
 As educational as zoos can be, nothing compares to seeing an animal in its natural habitat, unconfined.
 So when I found out about the Iwatayama Monkey Park in Kyoto, where monkeys freely roam the hilltops, I just had to visit during our two weeks in Japan!

-So, after spending the morning exploring the sights in the Arashiyama district of Kyoto, we decided it would be fun to hang out with some Japanese macaques at the Iwatayama Monkey Park!
+So, after spending the morning exploring the sites in the Arashiyama district of Kyoto, we decided it would be fun to hang out with some Japanese macaques at the Iwatayama Monkey Park!

 Our Visit to Iwatayama Monkey Park